 Recently, many experts have recommended that you stay more aggressively invested in stocks later in your life.
 Warren Buffet has even suggested investing 90% in stocks (and only 10% in bonds) into retirement.

-At the end of the day, you have to decide what risk profile is right for you based on how many years you plan to stay invested in the market.
+At the end of the day, you have to decide what risk profile is right for you based on many factors, including your income, age, and how long you have until your target retirement date.

 Is 75% in US equities and 25% in international equities the right split?

-That’s a tough question to answer.
+That’s a difficult question to answer.
 There are two popular opinions to understand on this matter as well.

 One opinion is that even though US Equities are labeled as “US”, they still have a global element to them.
-Most US companies have parts of their business that operate and make sales overseas.
-So, by investing in US companies, you are also partially investing in international business.
+Most US companies have parts of their business that operate and make money overseas.
+So, by investing in US companies, you are also partially investing in international business and already diversified.

 On the other hand, you have experts who believe you should market weight your stock portfolio to match the larger global economy.
 This would mean investing as much as 40% of your equity portfolio in international stocks because international companies make up around 40% of the global economy.